This is a glossary for some definitions used in this documentation and still under construction.

 configure.zcmlfile in a buildout.
 This file configures the Zope instance.
 ‘Configuration’ might be a bit misleading here and should be thought or more as wiring.
 ZCML, the XML-based configuration language that is used for this, is tailored to do component registration and security declarations, for the most part.
 By enabling or disabling certain components in ZCML, you can configure certain policies of the overall application.
 In Zope 2, enabling and disabling components means to drop in or remove a certain Zope 2 product.
 When it’s there, it’s automatically imported and loaded.
 This is not the case in Zope 3.
 If you don’t enable it explicitly, it will not be found.

-Interface that is accessible through the web.
-Accessing is as simple
+The Management Interface.
+A Management Interface that is accessible through the web.
+Accessing it is as simple as appending

 /manageto your URL, for example: